Amplience: In Conversation with Poq

 After recently announcing a new partnership agreement, the CEOs of Poq and leading headless customer experience provider, Amplience, sat down recently to discuss retail customer experience and enabling technology trends.

-Jay Johnston, Chief Executive Officer, Poq highlighted how far the company he leads and industry it serves had come since its launch in 2012.
+Jay Johnston, Chief Executive Officer, Poq highlighted how far the company he leads and the industry it serves had come since its launch in 2012.
 He also described the journey the company has been on since he joined as Chief Technology Officer three years ago.

 “We’ve graduated from startup to scaleup,” he said.
 “But we’re still on the same course as when I started, which is to build out a strong SDK [software development kit] strategy at both the front and backend.”